List of 2014 FIFA World Cup controversies: Brazil vs Croatia

-The Japanese referee Yuichi Nishimura faced heavy criticism for his performance in the Group A opening match between Croatia and the host team Brazil as several decisions favoured the host nation.
+During the opening match of the World Cup, Japanese referee Yuichi Nishimura faced heavy criticism for his referring performance between the Croatia and the host team Brazil as several decisions favoured the host nation.

-In the 71st minute, the Croatian defender Dejan Lovren put his hands below the Brazilian striker Fred's arms in the Croatian penalty area, after which Fred fell down.
-Nishimura awarded Brazil a penalty kick which Neymar converted for their second goal in a 3–1 win.
+In the 71st minute, Croatian defender Dejan Lovren put his hands below Brazilian striker Fred's arms in the Croatian penalty area, after which Fred fell down.
+Nishimura awarded Brazil a penalty kick which Neymar converted for their second goal in their 3–1 win.
 The call was condemned by various sources, including former top-level FIFA referees, newspaper writers, players from other teams and fans in Nishimura's home country, saying that Lovren's contact was minimal and that Fred went down on his own.
 Twelve minutes later, the Croatians had an equaliser controversially disallowed for a supposed foul by Croatian forward Ivica Olić on the Brazilian goalkeeper Júlio César.

 Earlier in the game, in the 26th minute, Neymar elbowed the Croatian midfielder Luka Modrić, after which Neymar was shown a yellow card.
 At that time Croatia were leading the game 1–0.
 Many critics agreed that Neymar's punishment was too lenient and that Neymar should have been shown a red card.

-Also, with the game at 1–1, Olić was running with the ball in a fast Croatian counterattack.
-Dani Alves tripped him with his knee against the heel but, despite it not being intentional, Olić was one-on-one with the goalkeeper, with Alves arguably deserving a red card for it for denying a clear goal scoring opportunity.
-Nevertheless, the Japanese referee did not show Alves any card and did not give Croatia a free-kick.

-Near the end of the match, Ramires went into a heavy tackle against Ivan Rakitić in the centre of the field, which made the Croatian fall and lose the ball.
-No foul was called, and the ball was taken by Oscar who ran with it and scored Brazil's third goal.

-The renowned former top-level FIFA referee Markus Merk questioned FIFA's appointment of Nishimura in the opening match, labelling the refereeing as "embarrassing".
+Renowned former top-level FIFA referee Markus Merk questioned FIFA's appointment of Nishimura in the opening match, labelling the refereeing as "embarrassing".
 Massimo Busacca, the head of refereeing development at FIFA, defended Nishimura's penalty kick decision and insisted that Dejan Lovren's contact was significant enough.